gazebosim/gz-launch/tutorials/tutorial.md

-\page basics Ignition launch tutorial
+\page basics Gazebo launch tutorial

-Ignition Launch is used to run and manage plugins and programs.
+Gazebo Launch is used to run and manage plugins and programs.
 A configuration script can be used to specify which programs and plugins to execute.
 Alternatively, individual programs and plugins can be run from the command line.

 In this tutorial we will explain the configuration scripts in the `examples` directory.